mruiz7797/double-seven-guitars/docs/README.md

 ![Gallery section showing one image with an opaque black overlay and slightly larger](images/services-gallery.png)

-The gallery is responsive and on a medium screen looks like:
+The gallery is responsive and on a medium screen looks like this:

 ![Gallery section on medium screen](images/services-gallery-medium.png)

-On a mobile device the cards stack on top of each other and look like this:
+On a mobile device, the cards stack on top of each other and look like this:

 ![Gallery section on a mobile](images/services-gallery-mobile.png)